silveredgold/beta-censoring/docs/content/configuration.md

 ### Optimization Mode

 Beta Censoring includes a bunch of built-in optimization behaviour to try and keep performance acceptable.
-The defaults should be a reasonably mix of speed to accuracy, but you can also tell Beta Censoring to either be more relaxed (slower, but more accurate) or more aggressive (faster, but less consistent).
+The defaults should be a reasonable balance of speed to accuracy, but you can also tell Beta Censoring to either be more relaxed (slower, but more accurate) or more aggressive (faster, but less consistent).

 In your configuration you can set the optimization mode to one of the following: